keithhetrick/keithhetrick/README.md

 git clone
 ```

-2. Install NPM packages
+2. Install NPM packages on both the client and server

 ```sh
 npm install
 ```

-3. Create a .env file in the root directory and add the following:
+3. Create a .env file in the server directory and add the following:

 ```sh
 CLOUDINARY_NAME=your_cloudinary_name